-Frankly, to us, it’s aesthetically flawless but looks are subjective, so you might prefer the exterior design of its competitors, instead.
+Frankly, to us, it’s aesthetically flawless but looks are subjective, so you might prefer the exterior design of one of its competitors, instead.

 Volvo XC40 Recharge Twin interior review

-Likewise with the interior; we find it’s perfect with the right blend of premium materials, use of physical buttons and appropriately-sized displays.
+Likewise with the interior; we find it’s perfect with the Volvo’s choice of premium materials, use of physical buttons and appropriately-sized displays.
 The Volvo doesn’t share the same minimalist design as the Tesla Model X, nor does it omit all physical buttons like the Volkswagen ID.4.

 Onto the centre 9″ portrait display, it’s easy to navigate with all the vehicle’s settings accessible via a touch of a button.
 Through the infotainment system, you’ll also be able to adjust the vehicle’s climate controls, which are readily available as they’re permanently planted along the bottom segment of the display.